Economic history of the German reunification: Deep recession and Boom

 As eastern Germany went into a deep recession during the first phase of unification, the western German economy went into a small boom.
-Western German GDP grew at a rate of 4.6 percent for 1990, reflecting the new demand from eastern Germany.
+Western German GDP grew at a rate of 4.6% for 1990, reflecting the new demand from eastern Germany.
 The highest growth rate came during the second half of 1990, but growth continued at only a slightly slower pace into early 1991.
-Prices, however, remained relatively stable because the cost of living grew at only 2.8 percent despite some high wage settlements in some industries.
-Employment rose during the year, from 28.0 million to 28.7 million, and the unemployment rate sank to 7.2 percent.
+Prices, however, remained relatively stable because the cost of living grew at only 2.8% despite some high wage settlements in some industries.
+Employment rose during the year, from 28 million to 28.7 million, and the unemployment rate sank to 7.2%.
 Notably, the number of registered unemployed in western Germany only declined by about 300,000, showing that at least half of the new jobs in western Germany had been taken by persons who had moved to or were commuting from eastern Germany.

 The dramatic improvement in the western German figures resulted from the opening in eastern Germany of a large new market of 16 million persons and the simultaneous availability of many new workers from eastern Germany.
 Many easterners did not want the shoddy goods produced at home, preferring western consumer products and food.
 Moreover, many easterners were coming to the west to work.
 By the end of 1990, as many as 250,000 were commuting to work in the west, and that number was estimated to have grown to 350,000 or even 400,000 by the middle of 1991.

-This meant that western Germany not only had a vast new market but also a growth of over 1 percent in its workforce, as sharp an increase as since the days of the economic miracle.
-It also increased its capital base because eastern German deposits were placed in western German banks that had come east and because those deposits moved back to the central German financial market at Frankfurt.
+This meant that western Germany not only had a vast new market but also a growth of over 1% in its workforce, as sharp an increase as since the days of the economic miracle.
+It also increased its capital base because eastern German deposits were placed in western German banks that had come east.